 Richard Cullen Rath

-I Rich Ratham faculty in the Ethnic Studies Department at the University of Hawai'i at Mānoa, where I was also founding director of the Digital Arts and Humanities Initiative from 2012 to 2018.
+I Rich Ratham retired faculty in the Ethnic Studies Department at the University of Hawai'i at Mānoa, where I was also founding director of the Digital Arts and Humanities Initiative from 2012 to 2018.
 I wrote a book, How Early America Sounded.
 I have a couple more in store, at least; it is just that writing them takes so long!
 Here are some essays I have written in the not-too-distant past:

 I also play music, varying from punk to ambient to alternative.
 I take care of Way.Net when I have the time.